Best proxy servers for privacy: 9 trusted picks in 2025

 • The differences between proxies and VPNs for privacy protection

-Let’s begin with the basics before we dive into evaluating top providers.
+Let’s begin with the basics before we dive into evaluating top providers that offer the best proxy servers for privacy.

 1. What is a proxy server?
 And types of proxy servers